 This Committee is a statutory organ which (i) audits the execution by the Directors and Executive Officers of their duties and the preparation of audit reports and (ii) determines the details of proposals concerning the election, dismissal, and non-reappointment of the accounting auditors to be submitted to general meetings of shareholders.
-The three members of the Committee are elected by the Board of Directors.
-The current members of the Committee are: Outside Directors Noriaki Shimazaki and Mari Sono, and Shoji Ogawa, a Director not concurrently serving as an Executive Officer and a full-time member of the Audit Committee.
+The four members of the Committee are elected by the Board of Directors.
+The current members of the Committee are: Outside Directors Noriaki Shimazaki Mari Sono and Victor Chu, and Shoji Ogawa, a Director not concurrently serving as an Executive Officer and a full-time member of the Audit Committee.
 This Committee is chaired by Noriaki Shimazaki.
 All members satisfy requirements for independent directors as defined in the Sarbanes-Oxley Act of 2002, and Noriaki Shimazaki is a Financial Expert under this Act and has comprehensive knowledge in the areas of finance and accounting.
 Concerning information such as the status of Audit Committee audits, please refer to the section entitled "4.
-Status of Corporate Governance and Other (3) Status of audit" in the Form 6-K English translation of certain items disclosed in the Annual Securities Report pursuant to the Financial Instruments and Exchange Act for the fiscal year ended March 31, 2019.
+Status of Corporate Governance and Other (3) Status of audit" in the Form 6-K English translation of certain items disclosed in the Annual Securities Report pursuant to the Financial Instruments and Exchange Act.